 |Send E–mail||Office: Theatre 205||585–3205|

 Daniel Elihu Kramer teaches directing and acting-as well as courses in the film studies program-at Smith College.
-He is Associate Artistic Director at Chester Theatre Company, where his directing credits include The Amish Project, Tryst, The Swan, The Turn of the Screw, and Gulf View Drive.
-He received Elliot Norton Award for Outstanding Production for A Midsummer Night's Dream at Boston Theatre Works, and his production of The Pillowman at the Contemporary American Theatre Company received awards for Best Production and Best Direction.
-At Smith College, his productions include Light Shining in Buckinghamshire, Hedda Gabler, Henry V and Polaroid Stories.
+He is Producing Artistic Director of Chester Theatre Company, where his directing credits include Blink, The Amish Project, Tryst, and The Turn of the Screw.
+He received an Elliot Norton Award for Outstanding Production for A Midsummer Night's Dream at Boston Theatre Works, and his production of The Pillowman at the Contemporary American Theatre Company received awards for Best Production and Best Direction.
+At Smith College, his productions include Light Shining in Buckinghamshire, Hedda Gabler, Henry V, and Polaroid Stories.

+His short film Recently, Long Ago recently premiered at the Palm Springs International Short Film Festival.
 His first feature film, Kitchen Hamlet, a contemporary setting of Shakespeare's Hamlet, won multiple awards as an official selection at film festivals throughout the U.S. He was a visiting artist at the Wexner Center for the Arts, which supported the editing of Kitchen Hamlet.
-He is currently completing a narrative short film: Recently, Long Ago.

 Kramer holds an M.F.A. in directing from Yale School of Drama and a B.A. from Haverford College, and is a member of the the Stage Directors and Choreographers Society (SDC) and the Dramatists Guild.
 He was a Founding Artistic Director of Salt Lake Shakespeare, Associate Artistic Director of Spiral Stage, and Assistant to the Artistic Director of Circle Repertory Theatre.
 Kramer was also Drama Editor for the Kenyon Review.
 Previous teaching includes Kenyon College (where he was chair of Dance and Theatre), Bowdoin College, and Fordham University at Lincoln Center.